-Despite the current Corona crisis, we are still there for you!
+Despite the still ongoing Corona crisis, we are still there for you!
 This applies in particular to courses, theses and office hours.

-Office hours are possible by phone, e-mail or video; for more information about the modalities, please refer to the websites of the AG members you wish to contact.
+For more information on the modalities, please refer to the websites of the AG members you would like to reach.

 Further, up-to-date information can be found on the central UDE pages:

 Our courses take place in presence and blended learning formats with presence parts (please inform yourself about the websites of the lecturers or the LSF).

 Science and teaching - as practised at universities - are only possible in free exchange across borders and in a peaceful community.
 The UDE is appalled by Russia's attack on the Ukraine.
 Our solidarity goes out to all the people there.

 (Quelle: uni-due.de | CAMPUS:AKTUELL)

 As part of the research project UDIN (educational development in lower secondary education digitally and inclusive through Research Learning Communities) we are looking for collaborating schools for cooperation between practice and science.
 Teachers of these schools are supposed to work in learning communities, together with scholars and teacher trainees in networks with approximately four schools each.
 In the following two school years of 2020/21 and 2021/22, inclusive, digital learning arrangements will be developed, tested and further developed based on the received data by these learning communities.
 Inclusion, here, refers to everybody affected by marginalisation and disadvantages.